Castellanoc8/post-install-config/README.md

 <img src="https://i.imgur.com/pXblpSK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To start off this tutorial, I had to first configure the Roles on osTicket.
 I did that by going to the Admin Panel, clicking on the Agents tab, and then on the Roles tab.
-Once I was in the Roles section, I clicked the "Add New Role" tab and created the Supreme Admin Role while also assigning it permissions.
-The permissions I assigned to the new role will allow certain access to it on osTicket.
+Once I was in the Roles section, I clicked the "Add New Role" tab and created the "Supreme Admin Role" while also assigning it permissions.
+The permissions I assigned to the new role will allow certain access to that specfic role on osTicket.
 </p>
 <br />